-Respondents to the survey were asked two questions to measure their personal satisfaction with Oxford House: [1] How important is it to your own recovery, and [2] Would you recommend it to others?
-No one would not recommend Oxford House to others and 98% felt it was very important to their own recovery.
-The 6% who responded that they "might" recommend Oxford House living to others had all been residents for less than one month.
-All in the "maybe"
+Respondents to the survey were asked two questions to measure their personal satisfaction with Oxford House: [1] how important is it to your own recovery, and [2] would you recommend it to others?
+Almost all [98%] felt Oxford House living was important to their own recovery.
+Likewise, 89.4% would recommend Oxford House living to others.
+The 7% who responded that they "might" recommend Oxford House living to others had all been residents for less than one month.
+The 3% who would not recommend Oxford House living were new-comers to Oxford House also.